-What type of battery do I need to run my trolling motor?
+The US Battery Supply Trolling Motor Size Guide will help you decide, “what type of battery do I need to run my trolling motor?”

 Most electric trolling motor will operate with any deep cycle 12-volt marine battery.
 But for the longest run time and lifespan we recommend lithium iron phosphate (LiFePO4) batteries.
 Here’s 5 reasons why: